 Whether you're running a nonprofit organization or you're a commercial business wanting to give back, Giving Tuesday is the perfect time to increase exposure for the issues that are close to your heart.
 For more information about driving social engagement and connecting with your audience, download the #GivingTuesday toolkit (PDF) and get started today.

-And for help in building your social media presence, check out TechSoup's social media starter kit.
+And for help in building your social media presence, check out TechSoup's Social Media for Nonprofits page.